9 Spectacular Spots In New Jersey Where You Can Camp Right On The Beach

 When you don’t have time to get away for an old-fashioned camping adventure, you just might find that the next best thing is hitting one of the many hiking trails in New Jersey.
 If you’re yearning for a bit of beach camping in New Jersey but can’t get away, how about hitting one of the many gorgeous beach hikes in New Jersey?
 Egg Harbor Township Nature Reserve, for example, spans just two miles and boasts a whole lot of natural beauty.
 It also leads to a little-known beach area.

-Also, tallying two miles, the Cape May Point Trail features a lighthouse, a lake, and sandy shore, promising a quintessential New Jersey experience.
+Also, tallying two miles, the Cape May Point Trail features a lighthouse, lake, and sandy shore, promising a quintessential New Jersey experience.
 If you’re a fan of lighthouses, you’ll absolutely love the Barnegat Lighthouse Trail, which meanders along the water and the beautiful sand beach.
 If you’re looking for some of the most beautiful hikes in New Jersey, you won’t have to look far.
 Follow one of the scenic trails at Pyramid Mountain Park, where you’ll find unique rock formations.
 You have more than 50 miles of trails from which to choose at Wharton State Forest.

 Are there any natural wonders in New Jersey?

 We’re so fortunate to live in a state as amazing as New Jersey.
 We’ll find campgrounds near New Jersey beaches and some of the most charming RV parks in New Jersey that are right near the beach.
 When we’re not falling asleep under the stars, we have to find a way to fill the days, right?
-How about with a visit to some of the most amazing natural wonders in New Jersey?
+How about a visit to some of the most amazing natural wonders in New Jersey?
 If you’re not up for a hike, you’ll find quite a few New Jersey natural wonders that are hiding in plain sight.
 Buttermilk Falls, for example, is the tallest waterfall in New Jersey and a sight to behold.
 There is just a short stroll to reach it, too.
 Island Beach State Park, The New Jersey Palisades, and The Great Falls in Paterson are all worth a visit, too.